PrivSec-dev/privsec.dev/content/posts/knowledge/FLOSS Security.md

 - Different compilers and compiler flags can offer different security guarantees and mitigations.

-- Source code [can be deceptive](https://en.wikipedia.org/wiki/Underhanded_C_Contest) by featuring sneaky obfuscation techniques, sometimes unintentionally.
-Confusing naming patterns, re-definitions, and vulnerabilities masquerading as innocent bugs (plausible deniability; look up "hypocrite commits" for an example) have all been well-documented.
+- Source code can be deceptive by featuring sneaky obfuscation techniques, sometimes unintentionally.
+Confusing naming patterns, re-definitions, and vulnerabilities masquerading as innocent bugs have all been well-documented: look up "hypocrite commits" or the [Underhanded C Contest](https://en.wikipedia.org/wiki/Underhanded_C_Contest) for examples.

 - All of the above points apply to each dependency and the underlying operating system, which can impact a program's behavior.